harsha-pasala/streamforge/README.md

-# DLT StreamForge
+# Lakeflow StreamForge

-A Python-based data generation tool for creating realistic streaming data pipelines with Databricks Delta Live Tables (DLT).
+A Python-based data generation tool for creating realistic streaming data pipelines with Databricks Lakeflow Declarative Pipelines.
 This tool generates dimension, fact, and change feed tables with configurable schemas and data quality rules.

 ## Features